Fall 2022: Journeys in Genealogy

 Day Five: Thursday, Oct.
 13

-Today will be a free day to explore and enjoy a wide array of sights and exhibits in the area...
+Today will be a fun-filled time enjoying a wide array of sights and exhibits in the area...

 First we'll head up to the Château Haut-Koenigsbourg, a Medieval fortress dominating the Upper Rhine Plain - which made it a target for competing factions, ending in its destruction during the 30 Year's War.
 It was rebuilt by Kaiser Wilhelm II during Germany's occupation of Alsace-Lorraine before the First World War, to remind his new subjects of their Germanic heritage.